zulip/zulip-archive/README.md

   - development help
 ```

-Alternatively you can specify only the streams that you want to index.
+Alternatively, you can specify only the streams that you want to index.

 ```yaml
 included: